lukekarrys/hid-mapper/README.md

 If you don't specify any buttons or joysticks, the CLI will wait for any buttons to be pressed.
 After a button is pressed or a joystick is moved, the CLI will present a prompt to name that button/joystick.
 To specify it as a joystick, use the format `joystick_name.[x|y]`.

+**Note: this method is not as reliable as the method above, especially when it comes to joystick events.**

 ```
 $ hid-mapper --vendor 121 --product 17